Castelvill/tiny-ecosystem-clicker/README.md

 ## Features

 - Algae - food source, floats in the water.
-- Sand - falls to the bottom of the aquarium.
-Sand particles collide with each other, forming a substrate.
+- Soil, gravel and sand - their particles fall to the bottom of the aquarium forming a substrate.
 - Ostracod - moves in the water in search of food (algae).
 Can die from starvation.

 ## Screenshots